Diana Ayala

-Diana Ayala (born September 24, 1973) is an American politician, serving as a member and the deputy speaker of the New York City Council.
-Ayala represents the 8th district, succeeding former Council Speaker Melissa Mark-Viverito in 2017.
+Diana Ayala (born September 24, 1973) is an American politician, who served as a member and the deputy speaker of the New York City Council since until 2025.
+Ayala represented the 8th district, succeeding former Council Speaker Melissa Mark-Viverito in 2017.
 The district includes Concourse, East Harlem, Highbridge, Longwood, Mott Haven, Port Morris, and Randall's Island.
 She is a member of the Democratic Party.

 Early life and education

 Born in Rio Piedras, Puerto Rico, she and her family moved to New York City when she was a child.
 They lived in public housing after living in shelters.
-She received an associate degree in Human Services from Bronx Community College.
+She received an associate degree in Human Services from Bronx Community College, and a bachelor's degree in Sociology from Lehman College in 2000.

 Career

 Ayala worked as a Senior Center Director in East Harlem for seven years.
 She then served as Constituent Services Director and Deputy Chief of Staff for her predecessor, Melissa Mark-Viverito.

 New York City Council

 Ayala ran against three other candidates in the Democratic primary for the open 8th city council district.
 Ayala had the support of Melissa Mark-Viverito, the term-limited incumbent and Speaker.
 Ayala's main primary opponent was Robert J. Rodriguez, an assemblyman.
 Ayala won the primary narrowly with 43.5% of the vote (4,012 votes) to Rodriguez's 42.23% (3,895 votes).
 In the general election, Ayala won 91.07% of the vote (13,617 votes), while her Republican opponent, Daby Benjaminé Carreras, won 5.26% (787 votes) and her Conservative opponent, Linda Ortiz, won 3.30% of the vote (494 votes).